goauthentik/authentik/website/docs/core/architecture.md

 -   `/var/lib/postgresql/data` is used to store the PostgreSQL database

+On Kubernetes, with the default Helm chart and using the packaged PostgreSQL sub-chart, persistent data is stored in a PVC.

 ### Redis

 authentik uses Redis as a message-queue and a cache.
 Data in Redis is not required to be persistent, however you should be aware that restarting Redis will cause the loss of all sessions.